krishnaja-08/dotfiles/README.md

 # Dotfiles

 What's this?
-These are my dotfiles for i3, i3blocks and alacritty!.
+These are my dotfiles for i3, i3blocks and alacritty.

 # How to get this?